Hashtag Web3 Logo

 The Top 10 Essential Skills for a Thriving Career in Web3

 Want to break into Web3?
 The rules are different.
-This guide breaks down the top 10 most in-demand skills, both technical and non-technical, that you need to succeed in the world of crypto, blockchain, and decentralization.
+This guide breaks down the top 10 most in-demand skills, both technical and non-technical, that you need.

 The Top 10 Essential Skills for a Thriving Career in Web3 - Hashtag Web3 article cover